Gaseous signaling molecules: Carbon dioxide

 Carbon dioxide, CO2, is one of the mediators of local autoregulation of blood supply.
 If its levels are high, the capillaries expand to allow a greater blood flow to that tissue.

-Bicarbonate, HCO3−, ions are crucial for regulating blood pH.
-A person's breathing rate influences the level of CO2 in their blood.
-Breathing that is too slow or shallow causes respiratory acidosis, while breathing that is too rapid leads to hyperventilation, which can cause respiratory alkalosis.
+Mosquitoes are attracted to humans by sensing the CO2 via gustatory receptors, a type of gasoreceptor.

 Although the body requires oxygen for metabolism, low oxygen levels normally do not stimulate breathing.
 Rather, breathing is stimulated by higher carbon dioxide levels.

 The respiratory centers try to maintain an arterial CO2 pressure of 40 mm Hg.
 With intentional hyperventilation, the CO2 content of arterial blood may be lowered to 10–20 mm Hg (the oxygen content of the blood is little affected), and the respiratory drive is diminished.
 This is why one can hold one's breath longer after hyperventilating than without hyperventilating.
 This carries the risk that unconsciousness may result before the need to breathe becomes overwhelming, which is why hyperventilation is particularly dangerous before free diving.

 Nitric oxide

 Nitric oxide, NO, is a key vertebrate biological messenger important in many physiological and pathological processes, acting, for instance, as a powerful vasodilator in humans (see Biological functions of nitric oxide).
+Mammalian cells have a specialized gasoreceptor soluble guanylyl cyclase that bind to NO and trigger NO-dependent cellular signaling.